pietrobe/EMIx/README.md

 The expected results are terminal output from 100 time steps of solving the EMI equations and simulation results in a separate directory (named output).
 For the KNP-EMI case, run:

 ```
 mpirun -n N python3 -u KNPEMI_example.py
 ```

+Input can be controlled via an input *.yml* file.
 Further informations in *data/README.md* and *examples/data/README.md*.

 ## Contributing guidelines